-Welcome to the Visual Perception and Cognitive Neuroscience Lab of Gerrit Maus.
+Welcome to the Visual Perception Lab of Gerrit Maus.
 We study how the human brain gives rise to the perception of our surroundings through our eyes.

 Extrapolation and Interpolation in Visual Perception

 Every day we use our sense of vision to perceive our surroundings and to interact with things in our environment.
 For successful interactions with things around us, it is essential to have accurate information about where things are.
 Oftentimes, however, our eyes cannot give us accurate information about where objects around us are located.